-Canadian groups designed and built large parts of ATLAS.
-As Canada is not a CERN member state or official observer state, and does not pay an annual contribution to CERN, our "dues" were paid in the form of in-kind contributions to the LHC accelerator and its injector complex, worth over 40M$CDN.
+Though Canada is not a CERN member state, Canadians have significantly contributed to the LHC in the form of in-kind contributions to the LHC accelerator and its injector complex, worth over 40M$CDN.
 These contributions were made through TRIUMF and included substantial contracts with Canadian industry.

 Scientific contact and press office (or equivalent) contact for Canadian institutes on ATLAS: